HoraceAchapa/quotes/Quote/README.md

 This a web application that allows user to view quotes, up-vote or down-vote a quote, and also add new quotes.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Author